Ingathering: The Complete People Stories: The People

-Henderson's People are a group of benevolent humanoid aliens stranded on Earth after fleeing their doomed homeworld.
+Henderson's People are a group of benevolent human aliens stranded on Earth after fleeing their doomed homeworld.
 Their ship broke up in the Earth's atmosphere and the survivors crash-landed in escape pods, scattering them across rural southwestern United States, where the author lived and worked as a teacher.
 They have psionic abilities, including levitation, telepathy, telekinesis, and healing.
 The People stories take place in the late 19th and early 20th centuries and are about these refugees trying to find each other and struggling to blend in with the local population who see them as being different.
 Henderson's entry in The Encyclopedia of Science Fiction states that the People's special abilities and moral superiority forces them to live as a wainscot society.

 In her essay "The People Series", included in this collection and originally published in 1980 in The Great Science Fiction Series, an anthology edited by Joseph Olander, Martin H. Greenberg and Frederik Pohl, Henderson wrote that her People began as "a weird group [of] refugees from a Transylvania-type country" who had used magic to cross the Atlantic Ocean.
 But when she found these people too "unpleasant" to write about, she made them benign aliens from another planet.
 Henderson said, "I think one of the appeals of the People is that they are a possible forgotten side of the coin that seems always to flip to evil, violence, and cruelty."